Aurangzeb Farooqi

-Awrangzib Faruqi is a Pakistani Islamic scholar and far-right politician who is the chief of the Ahle Sunnat Wal Jamaat (ASWJ), also known as the Sipah-e-Sahaba.
+Aurangzeb Faruqi is a Pakistani Islamic scholar and far-right politician who is the chief of the Ahle Sunnat Wal Jamaat (ASWJ), also known as the Sipah-e-Sahaba.

 Faruqi took part in the 2024 Pakistani general election on NA-230 on the ticket of Pakistan Rah-e-Haq Party.

 Farooqi is listed on Pakistan's terrorism watch, referred to as the "fourth schedule."
 Video recordings depict Farooqi vociferating, "Shia are infidels!" during his speeches.

 Early life and education

 Farooqi was born on 10 November 1972 in Abbottabad, Pakistan.
 He completed his primary education before enrolling at Jamia Farooqia in Karachi, where he studied under Islamic scholars Saleemullah Khan and Muhammad Adil Khan.
 He graduated from Jamia Uloom-ul-Islamia having completed the Dars-i Nizami curriculum.

 Following his education, Farooqi served as an Imam at several mosques in Karachi.
 During this period, he became a member of the Sipah-e-Sahaba Pakistan (SSP).

 The leadership of the ASWJ (Sipah-e-Sahaba) was reorganized in 2014 after the death of Khalifa Abdul Qayyum.
 At an organizational meeting in Jhang, Ahmed Ludhianvi was elevated to the position of Patron-in-Chief (Sarparast-e-Aala), and Farooqi was subsequently appointed as the new Chief of the organization.